History of English cricket (1826–1845): County cricket

 From 1826, inter-county cricket flourished again, following its post-war revival in 1825.
+(Note: Some eleven-a-side matches played from 1772 to 1863 have been rated "first-class" by certain sources.
+However, the term only came into common use around 1864, when overarm bowling was legalised.
+It was formally defined as a standard by a meeting at Lord's, in May 1894, of Marylebone Cricket Club (MCC) and the county clubs which were then competing in the County Championship.
+The ruling was effective from the beginning of the 1895 season, but pre-1895 matches of the same standard have no official definition of status because the ruling is not retrospective.
+Matches of a similar standard since the beginning of the 1864 season are generally considered to have an unofficial first-class status.
+Pre-1864 matches which are included in the ACS' "Important Match Guide" may generally be regarded as important or, at least, historically significant.
+For further information, see First-class cricket.)
 Leadership came from the Sussex county organisation based on the Midhurst club.
-Sussex played matches against Kent and a combined Hampshire/Surrey team.
+Sussex played matches against Kent and a combined Hampshire/Surrey.

 The earliest mentions of the sport were recorded in the counties of Staffordshire (1817), Herefordshire (1823), Worcestershire (1829), Westmorland (1827) and Cumberland (1828) during this period, cricket in all other counties having been recorded in earlier times.

 The first real move towards the establishment of a county club took place in 1836.
 Although Sussex had been a major centre of cricket since the 17th century, there had apparently been no move towards a permanent county organisation until 17 June 1836 when a meeting in Brighton set up a Sussex Cricket Fund to support county matches.
 It was from this organisation that Sussex County Cricket Club was formally constituted in 1839.

 The 1837 season saw the beginning of Kent's dominance of English county cricket which lasted through the 1840s.
-Mainstays of the Kent team in those years included Alfred Mynn, Fuller Pilch, Nicholas Felix, Ned Wenman and William Hillyer.
+Mainstays of Kent in those years included Alfred Mynn, Fuller Pilch, Nicholas Felix, Ned Wenman and William Hillyer.
 The team claimed a total of eight Champion County titles between 1837 and 1849.

 On 28 August 1844, a match on Hartlebury Common between teams from Worcestershire and Shropshire is the earliest known reference to a county team in Worcestershire.

 In the early 1840s, Dr Henry Grace and his brother-in-law Alfred Pocock had founded the Mangotsfield Cricket Club which merged in 1846 with the West Gloucestershire Cricket Club, whose name was adopted until 1867, after which it became the Gloucestershire County Cricket Club.
 In 1863, the Cheltenham and Gloucestershire Cricket Club was founded and is believed to have been a forerunner of Gloucestershire County Cricket Club, which had definitely been founded by 1871.
 Exact details of the club's foundation have been lost.